 Acknowledgments: The acknowledgments should include a statement about where the data reported in the paper are presented, archived, or available (for example, in the Supplementary Materials or in a community archive).
 If in an archive, include the accession number or a placeholder for it.
 Please also include relevant funding information such as grant numbers and funding agencies.
 You can also include a statement of author contributions here or in the Supplementary Materials.

 Fig. 1.
-Each panel shows the probabilities of a kind of interpretation (exact, fuzzy, hyperbolic, and affective) across utterances.
-The model interprets sharp utterances more exactly and utterances with unlikely literal meanings more hyperbolically.
-It also interprets higher utterances as conveying more affect.
+Each vertical panel column shows the probabilities of different kinds of interpretations given utterances about an item.

 Fig. 2.
-(A) Correlation between model predictions and average human responses for the 300 data points (3 Items × 10 Utterances × 10 Price States).
-Model predictions and human data are highly correlated for all item types and interpretation kinds, with an overall correlation of r=0.974.
-(B) The rightmost panel shows humans’ average interpretations of the utterance “The electric kettle cost 1,000 dollars.”
-Model comparison shows that affect and precision goals are both needed to match human data.
+(A) Scatterplot with model predictions (x-axis) and average human responses (y-axis) for 300 data points (3 Items × 10 Utterances × 10 Price States).
+(B) Humans’ interpretation of an utterance (rightmost panel) and model predictions given different communicative goals.
+A model that considers both affect and precision goals (3rd panel from the left) closely matches human data.

 Fig. 3.
-(A) The leftmost panel shows humans’ average probability of hyperbolic interpretation given different utterances and item types.
-A full model that uses empirical price priors matches human data and produces different interpretations across item types, while a model that uses uniform price prices does not.
-(B) The leftmost panel shows that humans treat sharp numbers with a significantly stronger bias for exact interpretations.
-A full model that assigns higher costs to sharp numbers matches human data, while a model that uses uniform utterance costs does not.
+(A) Probability of hyperbolic interpretation across utterances and items.
+The leftmost panel shows human data (error bars are standard errors).
+A full model that uses empirical price priors matches human data; a model that uses uniform price priors does not distinguish among items and shows weaker hyperbole effects.
+(B) Bias for exact interpretation across round/sharp utterance types and items.
+Humans have a significantly stronger bias for exact interpretations of sharp utterances.
+A full model that assigns higher costs to sharp numbers matches human data; a model that uses uniform utterance costs does not distinguish between round and sharp utterances.

 Fig. 4.
-(A) Correlation between model predictions of affect and human responses for 45 data points (3 Items × 15 Utterance-Price state pairs where u ≥ s), with r=0.772.
-Error bars are standard error for human responses.
-(B) The leftmost panel shows humans’ average probability of inferring affect given a price state and a hyperbolic or literal utterance.
-A full model that uses empirical affect priors matches human data and assigns higher affect to hyperbolic utterances, while a model that uses uniform affect priors does not.
+(A) Scatterplot with model predictions of affect (x-axis) and human responses (y-axis) for 45 data points (3 Items × 15 Utterance-Price state pairs where u ≥ s).
+(B) Probability of inferring affect given a price state and a hyperbolic or literal utterance.
+Humans infer higher probability of affect given higher price states and higher affect given hyperbolic utterances.
+A full model that uses empirical affect priors matches human data; a model that uses uniform affect priors predicts neither affect across price states or the rhetoric effect of hyperbolic utterances.

 Supplementary Materials: